scott-mescudi/cypher/README.md

 - Generates an AES256 key and saves it to a file.
 - Encrypts files using AES256 encryption.
 - Supports encryption of individual files or entire directories.
-- Supports key generation from a password using PBKDF2 (optional).
 - Cleans up original files after encryption if specified.

 ### `decrypt.go`

 - Decrypts files encrypted by `encrypt.go`.
 - Supports decryption of individual files or entire directories.
-- Supports decryption using a password-derived key (optional).
 - Cleans up encrypted files after decryption if specified.

 ## Installation